 In‑workflow clinical documentation improvement (CDI) provides timely clinical insights to improve accuracy and team productivity in Cerner.

 CoxHealth in Southwestern Missouri is widely recognized for its commitment to quality and patient safety.
 Each of its five hospitals holds accreditation by the National Integrated Accreditation for Healthcare Organizations, and is recognized by CareChex® as among the top 10% of U.S. hospitals for overall medical excellence and patient safety.
 CoxHealth also has been recognized by U.S. News & World Report as among the nation’s high-performing hospitals.

 Download success story (pdf.
 Open a new window) Explore CDE One

 CDMP Corporate Manager

-Physicians need workflows to create clinical documentation that delivers timely clinical insights, advances clinical quality initiatives, improves reimbursement and complies with regulatory requirements.
+Physicians need workflows to create clinical documentation that delivers timely clinical insights, advances clinical quality initiatives, improve reimbursement and complies with regulatory requirements.
 The CDI team needs a streamlined process to send queries and receive clinical clarifications to promote timely, quality clinical documentation.
 When documentation is specific, accurate and complete, it enables more thorough communication between caregivers and improves patient quality outcomes.